w5xd/NyeVikingPowerMonitor/README.md

 (because the IC's 16 channels
 cannot support 3 channels on all 6 posiitions) </p>

-To easily retrofit into the OEM case, use the same size T1-3/4 diodes (5mm diameter.)
+To easily retrofit into the OEM case, use size T1-3/4 diodes (5mm diameter.)
 Instead of the OEM's specific color diode at each of the six positions, I chose six identical RGB diodes (part number listed below) and programmed the sketch to synthesize